5 Ways To Stop Sabotaging Relationships

 How do I stop sabotaging my relationship?

 Romantic relationships can have their ups and downs, but if you believe you are accidentally or intentionally sabotaging your relationship, there are a few steps you can take.
 First and foremost, understand your specific attachment style.
 Oftentimes, a person’s attachment style develops based on their childhood or history, and understanding your specific attachment style can help you rework adult attachments.
-Additionally, take time to identify your triggers, if you have any, that cause you to start self-sabotaging the relationship.
-Try to be mindful of your overall behavior and spot when your actions can be emotionally hurtful to a partner.
+Additionally, take time to identify your triggers, if you have any, that cause you to start self-sabotaging a relationship.
+Try to be mindful of your overall behavior and spot when your actions may be emotionally hurtful to a partner.
 Finally, above all, learn to communicate to avoid sabotaging your relationships.
-Speak with your partner about how you feel and try to teach them your triggers to spot when self-sabotaging behavior is occurring.
+Speak with your partner about how you feel and try to teach them your triggers so they can help spot when self-sabotaging behavior is occurring.

 What causes self-sabotaging behavior?